benallen-dev/presentations/have-you-heard-about-htmx/pages/01-intro.md

 - 35 years old
 - 2+ years at ANWB
-- Mostly Frontend
+- Mostly Frontend but love all programming
 - Not afraid of hot takes
+- Vim is the one true editor
-- Flipper Zero
+- Holding a Flipper Zero

 </v-clicks>